axsaucedo/industrial-airflow/contents.md

 The result **$f(x̄)$** states whether it's a triangle or square
 <br>
 <br>
-(i.e. if it's larger than 0.5 it's triangle otherwise square)
+(e.g. if it's larger than 0.5 it's triangle otherwise square)